How can we help you today?

 • Where to sign up: Start with tools like WP Job Manager or Business Directory Plugin.
 These let you manage listings, accept payments, and connect with advertising networks if you want to boost visibility.

-• Example: A niche site for virtual assistants hosts a job board that brings in more traffic from search engines.
+• Example: A niche site for virtual assistants hosts a job board that brings in more web traffic from search engines.
 Clients pay to post openings, and assistants bookmark the site for daily visits.

 • Tools to help: Use plugins like Ultimate Member for gated access or MailPoet to send job alerts.